 What is the capacity for Orchard Cottage?

 The cottage is suitable for up to 3 people.
 It has a studio bedroom / sitting room with a king size double bed (that can be changed for 2 singles) and a double sofa bed suitable for a youngster.
 There is space of a cot for a baby.
 The kitchen / dining room and bathroom are separate.

 What can guests enjoy when staying in the Saltash area?

-Walks along the river front, or further afield along the South Coast Way finding hidden coves.
+Walks along the river front, or further afield along the South Coast Way finding hidden coves and beaches.
 Or perhaps a moorland walk on Dartmoor or Bodmin Moor both of which are within an easy drive.
 There are also lots of cycling, golf, water sports (including SUP) and children's attractions locally.
 Discounted tickets for The Eden Project and Lost Gardens of Heligan are available to guests.

 Where can guests enjoy food and drink?

 Lots of dining options in Plymouth, Saltash.
 Nearby pubs include The Weary Friar, a lovely traditional inn with traditional pub food, and the Who'd Have Thought It Inn has breathtaking views over the Tamar from their conservatory.
 The renown Rod and Line Pub has the pub atmosphere of old and an excellent reputation as a music venue.
 The Springer Spaniel Pub (20 minutes away) has very tasty ‘fine dining' food.
 A visit to the riverside village of Calstock is well worth it and there try The Tamar Inn.
 The Carew Arms in Anthony (30 minutes away) does excellent food and is very close to Portwrinkle beach.
 For tea, lunch, tapas dinner The Long Gallery in St Germans is recommended.